Stagecoach Reservoir

 The project was conceived in 1983 by the Board of the Upper Yampa Water Conservancy District and designed to provide a reliable source of water for the growing population and economy of Northwest Colorado.

-This Dam was constructed using a new method of construction called Roller Compacted Concrete (RCC) which is basically a low grade concrete for the gravity core of the structure.
-This is the 10th such RCC dam in North America.
+Stagecoach Dam & Reservoir was conceived in 1983 by the Board of the Upper Yampa Water Conservancy District and designed to provide a reliable source of water for the growing population and economy of Northwest Colorado.
+This dam was constructed using a “new” (at-that-time) method of construction called Roller Compacted Concrete (RCC).
+Stagecoach Dam was only the 10th such RCC dam constructed in North America.
 The dam structure was built in 37 days working around the clock, by ASI-RCC, Inc. of Buena Vista, Colorado.
 The Stagecoach Dam & Reservoir was dedicated on August 12, 1989.

 The Dam, Power Plant, Reservoir, and Land is owned by Upper Yampa Water Conservancy District.